 So, I’m Joe.

 AND, I’ve been to Disneyland.

-I’ve also made love to the most beautiful, greatest piece of ass on the planet.
+I’ve also been with the most beautiful woman on the planet.

 Every day for 30 years!

 just what is a hood ornament, other than the obvious?

 And, how, or why, would it have an ‘Autobiography’?